 Some of our favorite blogs can be found here.

-10. Add one free activity on your list of to-dos
+10. Add one free activity to your list of to-dos

 Boredom and lack of planning are budget killers.
 Having a reservoir of free or cheap things to do is a great way to enjoy life, save money and stay entertained.
 Use apps such as the Groupon app and The Entertainment Book to find free and cheap things to do in your area.